Zainal Abidin Syah: West New Guinea dispute

 Parts of West New Guinea had been counted under the Sultan of Tidore since at least the 17th century, but after 1949 the Netherlands maintained their colonial rule over the half-island for its lucrative resources and strategic interests, for securing its economic interests in Indonesia, and to repopulate it with fleeing Indo people.
 The Sukarno government strove to incorporate this remaining Dutch East Indies territory in the Indonesian Republic to complete the Revolution.
 On 17 August 1956, President Sukarno announced the formation of the Propinsi Perjuangan Irian Barat (Struggle Province of West Irian) with its capital in Soasiu in Tidore.
 The Indonesian government argued that Papua and its adjacent islands had belonged to the now-Indonesian Tidore Sultanate for hundreds of years.
 He therefore appointed Sultan Zainal Abidin as Governor on 23 September 1956 (Presidential Decision 142/1956).
 As kepala of North Maluku he was succeeded by the Sultan of Bacan.
 His tenure coincided with worsening Indonesian-Dutch relations.
 Diplomatic relations were broken off in 1960 and the Sukarno government began to purchase arms to be able to confront the Dutch positions in New Guinea.

 The grave of Sultan Zainal Abidin, close to the palace compound in Tidore.

 The military Operation Trikora started in December 1961, and eventually led to a political solution whereby Indonesia annexed West New Guinea (1963).
 While the operation was going on, Zainal Abidin's term ended, and he was replaced as governor by P. Pamuji in 1962.
-After his tenure, Zainal Abidin withdrew to Ambon, where hedied on 4 July 1967 and was buried in the Taman Makam Pahlawan Kapahaha Ambon (Heroes' Graveyard of Kapahaha, Ambon).
+After his tenure, Zainal Abidin withdrew to Ambon, where he died on 4 July 1967 and was buried in the Taman Makam Pahlawan Kapahaha Ambon (Heroes' Graveyard of Kapahaha, Ambon).
 Although he left a son, Mahmud Raimadoya, no new sultan was appointed, as the sultanate had been practically defunct since some years.
 With the law concerning local government in 1965, the traditional aristocrats in Maluku were no longer accorded a position in the formal government.
 Much later, his remains were moved to Tidore, where he was reburied on 11 March 1986 at the Sonyine Salaka (Golden Yard) where the old palace had been situated.
 A titular Sultan, from another branch of the dynasty, was eventually chosen in 1999.